Greenland Glacier Is Growing, But NASA Warns It’s Temporary

 “The good news is that it’s a reminder that it’s not necessarily going that fast,” said Box.
 “But it is going.”

-The results of NASA’s study were released in the peer-reviewed journal, Nature Geoscience.
+The results of NASA’s study were released in the peer-reviewed journal Nature Geoscience.